carp-lang/Carp/docs/hacking.md

 ## Structure

 The Carp compiler source lives in the `src/` directory.
-Carp is, roughly speaking, oragnized into four primary passes or components:
+Carp is, roughly speaking, organized into four primary passes or components:

 ![carp compiler phases](../compiler-passes.svg)

 Each source file plays a part in one or more components/phases in the compiler.
-The sections below breifly describe the purpose of each stage and list important source files.
+The sections below briefly describe the purpose of each stage and list important source files.
 You can use these sections to get a rough idea of what files you might need to edit in order to alter the functionality of a particular phase.

-> Note: Some sources contain defintions that are important or used in pretty
+> Note: Some sources contain definitions that are important or used in pretty
 > much every phase of the compiler, in result some files may appear more than
 > once in the sections below.